brainlife/docs/docs/cli/install.md

 #issue jwt
 res = requests.post('https://brainlife.io/api/auth/local/auth', data={'username': username, 'password': password})
 body = json.loads(res.content)
-print(body["message"])
+print(body["message"], res.status_code)

 #store jwt
-if res.status_code == "200":
+if res.status_code == 200:
+  if not os.path.exists('/root/.config'):
+    os.mkdir("/root/.config")
-  if not os.path.exists('.config/brainlife.io'):
+  if not os.path.exists('/root/.config/brainlife.io'):
-    os.mkdir(".config/brainlife.io")
+    os.mkdir("/root/.config/brainlife.io")
-  with open(".config/brainlife.io/.jwt", "w") as f:
+  with open("/root/.config/brainlife.io/.jwt", "w") as f:
-    f.write(res["jwt"])
+    f.write(body["jwt"])
+    print("stored jwt")
 ```

 !!! note
-    The issued token will be stored on `.config/brainlife.io/.jwt` under the home directory of your colab notebook.
-This directory is no persisted, so each user will need to run the code above to login, or each time the VM used to host your notebook is initialized.
+    The issued token will be stored on `/root/.config/brainlife.io/.jwt`.
+This directory is no persisted,
+    so each user will need to run the code above to login, or each time the VM used to host your notebook
+    is initialized.